 - Simply sautéed kale and chard in coconut oil

 I drizzled the veggies, yams and butternut squash with olive oil and roasted them at 375 degrees until fork tender.
 I sautéed the greens in coconut oil over medium-high heat for about five minutes.
 The turkey was sautéed with a minced yellow onion over medium-high heat until cooked through.
 My refrigerator is also stocked with fresh salad greens, chopped peppers, cucumber, baby carrots and sauerkraut to make a salads and Whole30 ingredient meals in a snap.”

 “Making your own mayo means you can Whole30 like a pro: use it as a condiment or as a base for everything from deviled eggs to chicken salad.
 Here, I’ve detailed two ways to make it: hand whisk or immersion blender.
 (Nervous?
 Visit my site to watch my mayo-making video or buy a jar of Primal Kitchen Whole30 Approved mayo.)”

 1 large egg yolk

 ¼ tsp kosher salt

-¼ tsp Dijon-style mustard (Tessemaes has a compliant option)
+¼ tsp Dijon-style mustard (Tessemaes has a compatible option)

 1½ tsp lemon juice